How Do I Make Sure I Poop Before a Race?

 And, come up with your mental training if you can’t poop before your run.
 Know that not pooping isn’t going guaranteed to ruin your running performance.
 Some days it just doesn’t happen and that’s okay.

-Pack some toilet paper and try to go with the flow.
+Pack some toilet paper and try to go with the flow (mentally and physically!).

 Leave a Comment